 I offer counselling/therapy sessions in English and Gujarati.

 I ensure that I work according to my client’s individual needs and where necessary combine my experience which I have gained at various agencies with my Person Centred approach.

 I have counselling skills which I feel reflects my personality which is sensitive, caring, respecting each clients and most of all, valuing my clients and drawing the best out of them which enables them to talk to me without any fear of judgements or trust in me.

 I have gained an in-depth understanding of the pressure clients are under, balancing work and personal life while working for local government.
 I am aware of the stress young adults undergo due to their cultural upbringing.

 I successfully facilitated and offered counselling support to a group at the WISH centre.
-As a counsellor, my role was to help mothers and their children to live their lives independently after leaving their violent partners.
+As a counsellor/therapist, my role was to help mothers and their children to live their lives independently after leaving their violent partners.
 This gave me a lot of experience in working with families and families who suffered from domestic abuse.
 This in turn inspired me to do my research paper on domestic abuse and the impact it has on our children.